Niemcza: Middle Ages

+Modern era

 In 1481 the administration of the municipal area was moved to Białobrzezie.
 Nimptsch, which was equipped below average, enclosed by noble properties, on the periphery of the municipal area, in the extreme western corner of the duchy and close to the far more successful foundations of Reichenbach (Dzierżoniów) and Frankenstein (Ząbkowice Śląskie), could never overcome such backlashes.
 A moderate recovery, marked by the reconstruction of the town wall, the modernisation of the never used, ducal residence, the rebuilding of St. Adalbert as the Protestant church St. George in 1612 and the awarding of several town rights, was stopped by the Thirty Years' War.
 During the war, in 1625 a plague epidemic broke out, and in the 1630s the town was destroyed and plundered by foreign troops.
 In 1635 Daniel Casper von Lohenstein was born in the residence, the only building not destroyed during this war.
 Only 12 out of 103 landlords of Nimpsch survived firestorm and pest.
 In 1642 the town hall was rebuilt.

 The slow rebuilding, with the help of immigrated Bohemians, was again stopped by several major fires, which destroyed the town hall and parts of the residence.
-After the extinction of the local Piasts in 1675 the counter-reformation obtained the tension-filled reestablishment of a Catholic commune.
+After the extinction of the local Piasts in 1675 the Counter-Reformation obtained the tension-filled reestablishment of a Catholic commune.
 At the same time Nimptsch became a center of sacred music thanks to Protestant cantor Johann Heinrich Quiel.

-In 1742 it was annexed by Kingdom of Prussia, and from 1871 to 1945 it was part of Germany.
+In 1742 it was annexed by Kingdom of Prussia.
+In 1826 Fryderyk Chopin travelled through the town.
 In 1832 and 1846, Protestant and Catholic schools were built.

+20th century

 In 1940, the Germans established a forced labour camp in the town, and in 1944 also the AL Nimptsch subcamp of the Groß-Rosen concentration camp, whose prisoners were mostly Poles.
 After the defeat of Nazi Germany Nimptsch passed again to Poland and the historic Polish name Niemcza was restored.
 The German inhabitants were expelled and the town was resettled with Poles, many of whom where themselves expelled from former eastern Polish territories, annexed by the Soviet Union.
 Also Greeks, refugees of the Greek Civil War, settled in Niemcza in the 1950s.
 The town was not destroyed in World War II.
 Of the three preserved historical buildings at that time the Renaissance octagon of the residence and the Catholic Church are decayed and demolished.
 The St. George church is preserved, as well as the late Baroque residential buildings on the market place (Rynek).

+From 1975 to 1998 Niemcza was in Wałbrzych Voivodeship.
 The town suffered in the 1997 Central European flood.